Buying Property in Turkey | Foreigners' Guide

 What happens after I receive my Tapu?

-We help you set up utilities, property insurance, and (if needed) rental management or furnishing services.
+We help you set up utilities, property insurance, and, if needed, rental management or furnishing services.

 Can I rent out my property?

 Yes.
 Many buyers purchase for rental income.
-We advise on yields, management, and compliance (including short-term rental rules).
+We advise on yields, management, and compliance, including short-term rental rules.

-What if I can’t travel now?
+What if I cannot travel now?

 Use TeleProperty for live video tours and remote purchasing.
 Power of Attorney lets our solicitor complete formalities on your behalf.